bitcointranscripts/bitcointranscripts/wasabi/research-club/checking-bitcoin-balances-privately.md

 I see.
 Yeah.
 So an easy way to actually resolve that will be to actually just make a set of addresses that have any money.

 So this is a technique we actually use for the current service.
 What you can do is instead create another database that just says, like, does this address have any money at all?
 And that database can be very small, right?

-Because again, we can use like the classic Bloom filter thing where we, it's not quite a Bloom filter because the addresses are already random.
+Because again, we can use the classic Bloom filter thing where we, it's not quite a Bloom filter because the addresses are already random.
 So just take the X top X bits of every address that has money in it and send these to the client or allow them to fetch them using PIR, right?
 So, yeah.
 And WasabiWallet already handles the mempool, right?